-NORWALK, Calif. - The chances of finding a bone marrow match are already challenging, but since registry numbers are lower for many ethnic groups, the odds for these matches are even slimmer.
+NORWALK, Calif.
+(KABC) -- The chances of finding a bone marrow match are already challenging, but since registry numbers are lower for many ethnic groups, the odds for these matches are even slimmer.

 An officer with the Los Angeles Police Department hopes to find a match from someone who shares his Filipino heritage.

 At CrossFit Live in Norwalk, most people in these fitness classes share a common heritage.

 "Primarily 90 percent are Filipinos here," said owner Norman Andres.

 And they share a desire to help seven-year LAPD veteran and father of two Matthew Medina.